grafana/tempo/docs/sources/tempo/operations/monitoring.md

 1. On the **Import dashboard** screen, select **Upload.**

-1. Browse to `operations/tempo-mixin-compiled/dashboards` and select the dashboard that you wish to import.
+1. Browse to `operations/tempo-mixin-compiled/dashboards` and select the dashboard to import.

 1. Drag the dashboard file, for example, `tempo-operational.json`, onto the **Upload** area of the **Import dashboard** screen.
 Alternatively, you can browse to and select a file.

 ![alt_text](images/image3.png "image_tooltip")

 1. Select a folder in the **Folder** drop-down where you want to save the imported dashboard.
-For example, select Tempo Monitoring** **created in the earlier steps.
+For example, select Tempo Monitoring created in the earlier steps.

 1. Select **Import**.